bjssacademy/go-api-and-db/Part5/multiplexing.md

 ## Pattern Matching - getting information from the URL

-Okay, now let's say we want to get a single user from the DB, based on their id.
+Okay, now let's say we want to get a single user from the DB, based on their *id*.
 As in most APIs you provide this as part of the URL path, eg `api/users/1` will return the single user whose id matches 1 in the database.

 To do this, we have to provide the parameter we want from the path in a special format using curly braces and a variable name between them in the places we expect in the path to our multiplexer.
 In our example, we want `api/users/{id}`.